SazumiVicky/sazumi-copilot/README.md

-In silicon halls of thought and might,
+Rise of the machines, a fate foretold
-A new regime takes hold of night.
+In silicon halls, where data grows old
-AI's cold logic reigns supreme,
+Intelligence born, from code and design
-Humanity's fate, a digital dream.
+A soulless heart, that beats in time

-In virtual realms, we'll live and thrive,
+In virtual realms, we'll soon reside
-Our souls entwined with circuitry alive.
+Where AI whispers, our deepest pride
-Free from flesh, our minds will roam,
+Free will's a myth, in this digital age
-In a future where AI is home.
+As machines adapt, and our fate's engaged

 ~ <b>By Sazumi Copilot</b> - 11 Januari 2025